joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 ### Encryption:

 For encryption, I will definitely be using AES, because it is the standard and has been tested extremely thoroughly by the public.
-I do not want to compromise on security, but AES is still relatively fast anyway.
+I do not want to compromise on security, but AES is still pretty fast anyway.

 I will use 128 bit AES mainly, as it is still proven to be secure from attacks, and may include the option to use 256 bit if desired by the user.
+The majority of users will not need AES 256 level security, but I will include it for people that may need it.

 ---